Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (SOUNDBITE OF SONG, "LOOK AT ME")

-SALVANT: (Singing) Look at me.
+MCLORIN SALVANT: (Singing) Look at me.
 Why don't you look at me the way you look at all the other girls you see?
 I'm your friend.
-I guess I'll always be, but I'm in love with you endlessly.
-All the time - all of the time I've lost trying to make you come to me at any cost.
-All I want...
+I guess I'll always be.
+But I'm in love with you endlessly.
+All the time, all of the time I've lost trying to make you come to me at any cost.
+All I...

 GROSS: That's a very strong word.

-SALVANT: (Laughter) Yeah, I don't know.
-I just don't like to be in my own - I'm already myself, so I don't like to be in my own - like, watch myself.
+MCLORIN SALVANT: (Laughter) Yeah, I don't know.
+I just don't like to be in my own - I'm already myself.
+So I don't like to be in my own - like, watch myself.

-SALVANT: I would say for certain singers, I definitely went through that.
+MCLORIN SALVANT: I would say, for certain singers, I definitely went through that.
 I definitely went through that with Sarah Vaughan.
 As - I think I started really falling in love with her voice when I was about 14.
-My mother loves Sarah Vaughan, and she always played her music, from as - you know, as long as I can remember.
-But - yeah, when I was about 14, I started really checking her out for myself - by myself - and thinking, gosh, that voice is incredible.
-I was - I was really mostly interested in classical singing, but she had - she had something in there that drew me in.
-She was an absolute virtuoso, and she could have so many colors and textures with her voice.
+My mother loves Sarah Vaughan.
+And she always played her music, from as - you know, as long as I can remember.
+But - yeah, when I was about 14, I started really checking her out for myself, by myself and thinking, gosh, that voice is incredible.
+I was - I was really mostly interested in classical singing.
+But she had - she had something in there that drew me in.
+She was an absolute virtuoso.
+And she could have so many colors and textures with her voice.

+And eventually, I - the more I listened and became obsessed with singers, I feel like the more I realized that I had my own little thing that I could - that I could do.
+And so this is why I just became obsessed with looking for new singers, unknown singers, people that maybe have been forgotten, and really checking them out and analyzing what they do - and obsessive listening.
+I think that's the core of my work on music, has been just listening to things and listening to singers.

-GROSS: So after listening so obsessively to so many singers, did you ever go through an identity crisis as a singer yourself and wonder, but who am I?
+GROSS: So after listening so obsessively to so many singers, did you ever go through an identity crisis as a singer yourself and wondering, but who am I?
 I can sound like these people.
-I love those people, but what is uniquely me?
+I love those people.
+But what is uniquely me?

-SALVANT: Oh, still today (laughter) - every day.
-It's a total identity crisis for me of, like, is this even - is there even a point in doing this?
+MCLORIN SALVANT: Oh, still today (laughter), every day.
+It's a total identity crisis for me of like, is this even - is there even a point in doing this?
 Is this even relevant?
 You know, what am I doing?
 Who do I sound like?
 I remember as a child - I still today do not have my own handwriting.
-I just would copy everyone else's handwriting, and now I have sort of a version of my sister's handwriting.
-And I feel like - sometimes I feel that way for my voice.
-Like, sometimes I'm doing a patchwork, like a bad quilt (laughter) of all the people that I love, but then I'll - I'm very - I doubt myself a lot.
-And I'm very, very just overly critical, so I know that it's probably not that.
+I just would copy everyone else's handwriting.
+And now I have sort of a version of my sister's handwriting.
+And I feel like sometimes I feel that way for my voice.
+Like, sometimes I'm doing a patchwork, like a bad quilt (laughter) of all the people that I love.
+But then I'll - I'm very - I doubt myself a lot.
+And I'm very, very just overly critical.
+So I know that it's probably not that.

-GROSS: If you're just joining us, my guest is singer Cecile McLorin Salvant.
+GROSS: If you're just joining us, my guest is singer speed of Cecile McLorin Salvant.
 She has a new album called "For One To Love."
-Let's take a short break, then we'll hear some music - some more music - and talk some more.
+Let's take a short break, then we'll hear some music - some more music and talk some more.
 This is FRESH AIR.

 GROSS: This is FRESH AIR.
 And if you're just joining us, my guest is singer Cecile McLorin Salvant.
 She has a new album called "For One To Love."

 You have such an amazing instrument.
-I mean, you have such an amazing voice, and you use it with such emotional and tonal and notey (ph) range.
+I mean, you have such an amazing voice.
+And you use it with such emotional and tonal and notey range.

 (LAUGHTER)